sarahpursley/dsci-531-final-project/README.md

 * [R](https://www.r-project.org/)
 * [Python](https://www.python.org/)

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Instructions
-To generate our project results, we have included the following instructions.

 ### Downloading & Running Code
 _To run the main analysis, we have included the final input data and R scripts._